The best travel gear for graduates | Engadget

 Crying babies, turbulence and rowdy passengers — there are so many sounds that can make an already trying travel experience even more tiresome.
 Speaking from experience, comfortable and capable noise-canceling headphones can go a long way toward making all of that easier.
 Thankfully, you don’t have to look far to find the best option in the field: Sony’s flagship WH-1000XM4.

 Outside of masterful noise canceling you can customize to your preferences, the M4 has one feature that makes it especially suited for traveling: You can get up to 30 hours of playtime on a single charge, and another five hours after just 10 minutes of charging.
 In other words, they’ll easily get your adult child through a marathon of flights and layovers.
-If the $348 M4 are outside of your budget, Sony still sells their excellent predecessor, the WH-1000XM3 for about $239.
+If the $348 M4 are outside of your budget, Sony still sells their excellent predecessor, the WH-1000XM3 for about $249.Buy WH-1000XM4 at Amazon - $348

 Topo Designs Daypack Original